naveenkumarn27/GoogleAuthentication/README.md

 I made this project with our Future and reliable Platform Tool Android Studio for Android developer.

-First of check this project in this Project i added the one Package name Google Authenticator use that package with your project.
+First of all check this project in this Project i added the one Package name Google Authenticator use that package with your project.

 HOW TO USE THIS PROJECT!!!!!